PikachuOO/cs-106A/README.md

 # CS106A-Programming-Abstraction-Solutions
-Solutions of cs106a's all assignment, handouts and some other programs.
+Solutions of cs106a's all assignment, handouts and some other  potential programs.